 Discuss both these views and give your own opinion.

-- Fixed punishments act as a deterrent – if people know the punishment, they won’t commit the crime (so society will become safer)
+- Fixed punishments act as a deterrent – if people know the punishment, they might not commit the crime (so society will become safer)

-- Mitigating circumstances e.g. domestic abuse cases, homeless person stealing food
+- Extenuating circumstances e.g. domestic abuse cases, a homeless person stealing food

 - By imposing fixed punishments?